 They are lucky – their moats have, for the most part, yet to be breached.
 But times are changing.

-For years, these behemoths have survived based off of minor product enhancements and customer loyalty.
+For years, these behemoths have survived based on minor product enhancements and customer loyalty.

 But decades of stagnant physical infrastructure, legacy business partnerships, and technological neglect have made their seemingly impenetrable fortresses a little less daunting.

-Customers, especially millennials, no longer care that their parents used a certain broker, that the retail branch is in their town, or that they “trust” one brand over another.
+Customers, especially millennials, no longer care that their parents used a certain broker or that the retail branch is in their town, they largely don’t trust insurance companies, according to EY and Accenture.

-And with pricing transparency, reviews, blogs, articles, social networks, and industry influencers – there is no shortage of ways to discover everything you need before buying a policy.
+For traditional carriers, when factoring in the availability of pricing transparency, reviews, blogs, articles, social networks, and industry influencers – there is no shortage of ways for a customer to discover everything they need before buying a policy.

-While I wouldn’t insult the industry as a whole and deem it fully commoditized, it’s getting pretty dang close.
+And while the industry as a whole isn’t fully commoditized, it’s getting pretty close.